prathik-anand/RAG/README.md

 - **API Endpoint**: Provides a simple API endpoint for querying the system.
 - **Chat History Tracking**: Tracks chat histories and metadata in a PostgreSQL database, allowing for efficient retrieval and analysis of past interactions.
 - **Authorization**: Implements a scalable authorization mechanism that validates tokens and retrieves user profiles from an authentication server, ensuring secure access to the application.
+- **Contextual Responses**: Incorporates existing chat history into the LLM's context to generate more relevant and coherent responses.

 ## Efficient Use of Chroma DB